Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     ![](images/viz_debugoff.png)

 - In the scene Hierarchy, once again expand the `DefaultVisualizationSuite`.
-This time, select the `Sensor` child object (for sensor_msgs).
-In its Inspector window, scroll down until you find the `Laser Scan Default Visualizer`.
+This time, expand the `sensor_msgs` object and select `LaserScan` to open its Inspector.

     In the `Topic` field, enter `/scan`.